romainberger/yeoman-wordpress/README.md

 ## Bug/Issue reporting

-Apart from clearly explaining the isssue please provide following output informations from your terminal:
+Apart from clearly explaining the isssue please provide the following output informations from your terminal:

   + `node -v`